 How much does 24 7 in home care cost is a concerning question most seniors face when staying independent.
 No one wants to leave their home where they’re most comfortable with a new and different environment.
 And, because seniors prefer to receive care in their homes, home care has become the fastest-growing occupation.
-This is because of aging baby-boomers and a growing elderly population – this combination increases the need for home care services.
+This is because of ageing baby-boomers and a growing elderly population – this combination increases the need for home care services.
 Home care is popular as it allows elderly family members to stay in their own home with the least cost.
 In comparison, institutionalized care in a nursing home or assisted living arrangement is quite a bit more expensive.

 And while some may think Medicare could help defray the costs, the reality is Medicare doesn’t pay for long term care.
 Long term care pertains to help with basic personal tasks such as bathing or using the commode.
 These are considered daily living activities and Medicare doesn’t offer support for this.
 Paying for services, then, falls on individuals or their families.